Breakthrough in the Ardennes

-Breakthrough in the Ardennes is a 1984 video game published by Strategic Simulations for the Apple II, Atari 8-bit family, and Commodore 64.
+Breakthrough in the Ardennes is a computer wargame published in 1984 by Strategic Simulations for the Apple II, Atari 8-bit computers, and Commodore 64.

 Gameplay

 Breakthrough in the Ardennes is a game in which the Battle of the Bulge is simulated.

 Reception

 Mark Bausman reviewed the game for Computer Gaming World, and stated that "Overall, SSI has brought us another excellent simulation which can provide a real challenge for the computer wargamer."